How Retirement Plan Administrators Navigate Tax Season and Beyond

 - Participants receive an annual summary report

 For plan administrators, year-end activities can seem overwhelming as they all lead to officially closing out the year with the IRS during tax season.
-With the right partner, support and solutions in your corner, organizations can work smarter and more efficiently during tax season and beyond.
+With the right partner, support and solutions, organizations can work smarter and more efficiently during tax season and beyond.

 ADP, Inc., and its affiliates do not offer investment, tax, or legal advice to individuals.
 Nothing contained in this article is intended to be, nor should be construed as, particularized advice or a recommendation or suggestion that you take or not take a particular action.
 Questions about how laws, regulations, guidance, your plan's provisions, or services available to participants may apply to you should be directed to your plan administrator or legal, tax or financial advisor.